Tny5989/Valkyrie/README.md

 Drop Lamp             | //valk drop

-\<chamber\> should be replaced with values from [data/chambers.lua](https://github.com/Tny5989/Valkyrie/blob/master/data/chambers.lua).
+\<chamber\> should be replaced with 'en' values from [data/chambers.lua](https://github.com/Tny5989/Valkyrie/blob/master/data/chambers.lua).
 You can use the auto-translated names.